hpc-carpentry/hpc-carpentry.github.io/_posts/2019-08-15-IDC-discussion-survey.md

 ### Attendees
 - The vast majority of sessions have more than 10 attendees
-- The number of community members attending for instructor checkout is greater then all other purposes by a factor 50.
+- The number of community members attending for instructor checkout is greater than all other purposes by a factor 50.
-- Most attend Pre- and Post-Workshop Discussions, but the satisfaction is greatest for the themed discussions.
+- Most attend Pre- and Post-Workshop Discussions, but the satisfaction is greatest for the Themed Discussions.
 - The discussion host ratings are consistently high
 - Most attendees would recommend these sessions to others

 ## Conclusions

-Overall, the data indicate that our discussion sessions are well attended, which is a good thing!
+Overall, the data indicates that our discussion sessions are well attended, which is a good thing!
 However, only half of the sessions have notetakers, which can make hosting a session with 10+ people difficult.
 The satisfaction and host ratings are also positive.
 But, many sessions only have attendees who are doing checkout.
 While it leaves more time for questions about the checkout process, the attendees do not benefit from hearing from an experienced instructor about a real workshop.
 Thus, we have questions for the community: